Azure/azure-sdk/.github/ISSUE_TEMPLATE/adp_review_service_intro.md

 1. What is the app the developer is building that uses your client library?
 2. Who is the end-user of the application (the developer's customer)?
 3. What features of the API need to be explained in the sample so that someone could use this API in real app?
+4. How does the **authentication** workflow look?

-You can also find examples in the Champion Scenario section [here](https://azure.github.io/azure-sdk/policies_reviewprocess.html).
+See Champion Scenario section [here](https://azure.github.io/azure-sdk/policies_reviewprocess.html).

+Code is appreciated but optional.
+Pseudocode is fine.

 * Champion scenario 1
     * Link to library’s sample folder: